 We also explore the potential for improving segmentation performance by selecting among the N-best segmentations.
-For a given list of N segmentations, we aim to select the segmentation closest to the true segmentation.
-The results in Table 4 show the optimal segmentation performance for different values of N. We can see that there is further potential to improve segmentation based on optimally selecting segmentations.
+For a given list of N segmentations, we select the one closest to the true segmentation.
+The results in Table 4 show this optimal segmentation performance for different values of N. We can see that our non-optimal automated methods have further room for improvement.